 Editor’s note: Rental services and store hours may be affected due to the rapidly evolving coronavirus (COVID-19) pandemic.
-Please visit rental websites for the most accurate, up to date information.
+Please visit rental websites for the most accurate, up-to-date information.

 Unless you’re James Bond, how much use can you really get out of a tuxedo?
 A traditional tuxedo rental can cost more than $135.
 However, The Black Tux offers online tuxedo rental options starting at $95.

-If you need a nice tux or suit for a wedding, prom, or other occasion, use their fit finder algorithm to get sized online.
+If you need a nice tux or suit for a wedding, prom, or another occasion, use their fit finder algorithm to get sized online.
 Your rental will arrive at your door a full two weeks before your event, so you can make sure it fits perfectly.

 In addition to suits and tuxes, The Black Tux offers shirts, vests, cufflinks, neckwear, shoes, and other accessories.
-They also have showrooms around the country where you can get fitted in-person.
+They also have showrooms around the country where you can get fitted in person.

 2. Women’s Clothing

 Renting a special occasion outfit for a wedding, prom, or quinceañera is usually more affordable than buying new.
 Rent the Runway rents designer dresses, shoes, bags, and jewelry at a fraction of their retail price.
 Dress rentals start at $30, compared to the cost of a brand-new dress, which could be well over $100.
 Rent the Runway also offers a generous student discount.